South African born entrepreneur turned CTO, William Hurst joined Compleye in October 2022.

 Although compliance isn’t typically the most experimental or exciting industry, ultimately, it’s really just a set of best practices to keep people safe, and William believes it gets a bad rap.
 “If I said, ‘I’m going to audit your home security’, you’d be nervous.
 But, if I said, ‘I’m just going to check that you lock the door at night’, you’d find that reasonable.”
 It’s the same with compliance – an audit seems intimidating, but a checklist of ‘things to do’ to get you through an audit is perfectly reasonable and doable.

 What’s the goal?

 William’s primary role within Compleye will be to ensure that the senior leadership has access to a solid technology strategy.
-His goal is to help company founders sleep well at night.
-How?
-Knowing that they don’t need to worry about whether they are having the wool pulled over their eyes by external development agencies; whether they have the right backups in place; or whether the system will go down in the night.
+His goal is to help company founders sleep well at night, knowing that they don’t need to worry about whether they are having the wool pulled over their eyes by external development agencies; whether they have the right backups in place; or whether the system will go down in the night with no one noticing.
 William makes sure that companies can move forward using agile methodologies, lean systems and automated practices.
 And this strategy works perfectly for the Compleye team who focus on agility and lean compliance.

 From a customer perspective, from his vast experience, William has learnt how users interact with applications and what works and doesn’t work for them.
 This allows him to understand how to simplify the customer experience and make it as easy, user-friendly and enjoyable as possible, fulfilling Compleye’s mandate of making compliance (almost) fun!